-U.S. Congressman Garret Graves (R – Baton Rouge) issued the following statement regarding the shooting of Alton Sterling:
+Washington, DC – Congressman Garret Graves (R – Baton Rouge) released the following statement today regarding the Department of Justice’s Alton Sterling decision:

 We cannot allow the tragic shootings of 2016 or the fallout to define us or our community, but we can learn from those experiences.

 Today Congressman Garret Graves (LA-06) commended the U.S. International Trade Commission (ITC) vote to unanimously keep the shrimping anti-dumping trade enforcement orders in place for five more years against China, India, Thailand and Vietnam.
 The orders on Brazil were revoked, but imports from Brazil are minimal.

 Congressman Garret Graves (R-Louisiana) made the following statement regarding the United States' launching of 59 Tomahaw missles targeting an airbase in Syria believed to be associated with this week's chemical weapons attack on civilains by Bashar al-Assad's regime:

 Baton Rouge, LA – Congressman Garret Graves (R – Capital Region) announced today that the state of Louisiana will receive word this afternoon that HUD is releasing $1.65 billion for flood recovery.
 This amount is the sum of the $438 million and $1.22 billion approved by Congress in September and December 2016.